|Princess Alice, Grand Duchess of Hesse

 She died of diphtheria on December 14, 1878, the 17th death anniversary of her father, Prince Albert.
+Her youngest daughter, Marie Victoria Feodore Leopoldine, died one month earlier from the same illness.

-Princess Alice's second daughter, Elisabeth Alexandra Louise Alice, took the name Yelisaveta Fyodorovna when she married Grand Duke Sergei Alexandrovich of Russia.
-Upon her widowhood opened the convent of Saints Marth and Mary.
-She was murdered by the Bolsheviks during the Russian Revolution.
-She was canonised by the Russian Orthodox Church Outside of Russia in 1981.
-In 1992, after the dissolution of communism in Russia, she was declared as a New Martyr by the Moscow Patriarchate.
+She was canonized by the Russian Orthodox Church Outside of Russia in 1981.
+In 1992, after the dissolution of communism in Russia, she was declared a New Martyr by the Moscow Patriarchate.

 Princess Alice was also the mother of Alix Victoria Helena Louise Beatrice, who was only six years old when she died.
 Princess Alix became Tsaritsa Alexandra Feodorovna, the last Empress of the Russian Empire when she married Tsar Nicholas II in 1894.

 Tsarevich Alexei of Russia, the only son, and heir to the Romanov Empire suffered from hemophilia.
 The dreaded Royal disease that originated from Queen Victoria.